 Theralogix Registered Dietitians

 Theralogix employs two full-time registered and licensed dietitians who stay up to date on relevant nutrition research and work closely with our Chief Science Officer and Medical Advisory Board on product development and reformulations.
 They are responsible for all the content found on the Theralogix website, including the Balanced Living Blog.
 The Theralogix dietitians are also here to answer your questions regarding our products.
 Feel free to contact them with product-related questions by visiting the Contact Us page and selecting “Nutrition Question.”For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
 Don’t miss an article!
-Sign up for our newsletter below and we’ll let you know when our next article comes out.
+Sign up for our newsletter and we’ll let you know when our next article comes out.